The Aviator (1929 film)

 The Aviator is a 1929 American sound (All-Talking) Pre-Code Vitaphone comedy film produced and released by Warner Bros.
+Pictures.
 Directed by Roy Del Ruth, the film was based on the play of the same name by James Montgomery and stars Edward Everett Horton and Patsy Ruth Miller.
 The Aviator is similar to the silent comedy The Hottentot (1922), where a hapless individual has to pretend to be a famous steeplehorse jockey.
 The Aviator today is considered a lost film.

 Plot

-Robert Street (Edward Everett Horton), a celebrated but mild-mannered author, is approached by his publisher Brooks (William Norton Bailey) and press agent Brown (Lee Moran) with a bold publicity stunt: to lend his name to a new book of wartime aviation exploits written by an unknown flyer, thus ensuring greater sales.
+Robert Street, a celebrated but mild-mannered author, is approached by his publisher Brooks and press agent Brown with a bold publicity stunt: to lend his name to a new book of wartime aviation exploits written by an unknown flyer, thus ensuring greater sales.
 Though Street has no love for aviation and hasn't even read the manuscript, he reluctantly agrees.
 The book becomes a sensation, and Street is soon the toast of the town—wined, dined, and hounded for tales of daring aerial exploits he never actually performed.

-Hoping to escape the growing pressure, Street flees to the upscale Berkshire Inn with his loyal valet Hobart (Johnny Arthur).
+Hoping to escape the growing pressure, Street flees to the upscale Berkshire Inn with his loyal valet Hobart.
 However, Brown, ever the publicity hound, arrives ahead of him and begins spreading more fantastic stories of Street's aviation heroism.
-Among the guests at the hotel are John Douglas (Phillips Smalley) and his daughter Grace Douglas (Patsy Ruth Miller), old friends of Street's who are impressed by what they believe is his quiet modesty regarding his wartime record.
+Among the guests at the hotel are John Douglas and his daughter Grace Douglas, old friends of Street's who are impressed by what they believe is his quiet modesty regarding his wartime record.
 Grace and Street have long shared a mutual affection.

-Also staying at the inn is Major Jules Gaillard (Armand Kaliz), a charismatic and highly skilled French aviator.
-Introduced to Street by hotel proprietor Gordon (Edward Martindel), Gaillard is intrigued but skeptical of the acclaimed author-aviator.
+Also staying at the inn is Major Jules Gaillard, a charismatic and highly skilled French aviator.
+Introduced to Street by hotel proprietor Gordon, Gaillard is intrigued but skeptical of the acclaimed author-aviator.
 At Brown's urging, Street poses for publicity photos in one of Gaillard's planes.
 Startled by a flashbulb explosion during the shoot, Street accidentally grips the throttle and sends the plane lurching into the air.
 Guests interpret the erratic takeoff and panicked maneuvers as deliberate stunts, cheering his supposed daring.
 Eventually, Street crash-lands in a haystack, unharmed, but Brown hides the truth from the awe-struck guests.